 For your ease, let’s understand through an example.

-Only when you are done with this step, you will proceed to the next one.
+Only when you are done with this step, will you proceed to the next one.
 This is how the iterative methodology works.

 Step 2: Design

 In iterative development, the design does not play an important role, compared to other steps.
-However, in this step, the design team can establish technical requirements such as language, services, and data layers and so on, for the architecture of the software.
+However, in this step, the design team can establish technical requirements such as language, services, data layers and so on, for the architecture of the software.

 Step 3: Implementation